 Prior to this, the Chicago Mercantile Exchange (CME) delisted trading in Central Appalachian Coal Futures.

 There are no active liquid exchanges for trading futures and options on coal in major markets.

 These financial instruments trade as shares on exchanges in the same way that stocks do.
 There are no ETFs that offer exposure to physical coal extracted from mines.

 Investors seeking exposure to the coal mining industry can invest in the VanEck Vectors Coal ETF (NYSEARCA: KOL).
 This ETF invests the majority of its assets in companies that generate at least 50% of their revenues from coal operations including production and mining, transporting coal, producing coal mining equipment and storing and trading coal.

 There are very few publicly traded companies engaged in mining and processing coal.
 The industry has shrunk in recent years due to mergers and bankruptcies.
 The remaining companies are not pure-play investments in coal, but the performance of their shares is generally correlated with the price of coal.
 The major coal mining stocks include:

 One way to invest in coal is through the use of a contract for difference (CFD) derivative instrument.
 CFDs allow traders to speculate on the price of coal mining company shares.
 The value of a CFD is the difference between the price of the shares at the time of purchase and the current price.

 Many regulated brokers worldwide offer CFDs on coal mining companies.
 Customers deposit funds with the broker, which serve as margin.
-The advantage of CFDs is that trader can have exposure to coal miners without having to purchase shares in the companies.
+The advantage of CFDs is that traders can have exposure to coal without having to purchase shares in the companies.